 Disney World’s Costume Policy and Disneybound Ideas

 Disneybounding is the cross-section of creativity, fashion, and Disney fandom.
-In a nutshell, to Disneybound is to go to a Disney theme park while dressed like a Disney character.
+In a nutshell, to Disneybound is to go to a Disney theme park while dressed as a Disney character.
 But we are not talking about cosplay because Disney doesn’t allow adults to dress in costumes.
 Rather, the art of Disneybounding lies in its subtlety.
 This fashion trend gives you a way to be creative and put your love for Disney on display when you are visiting a Disney park – all without violating their costume policy.
 In this article, we will explain what Disneybounding is, the rules and regulations of Disney’s dress policies, and then give you some affordable DIY Disneybounding ideas for Disney World and Disneyland.

 Back in 2011, a Disney enthusiast named Leslie Kay started the whole Disneybounding trend at Disney parks.
 The idea was to come up with a way for adult Guests to pay homage to their favorite Disney characters by dressing like them.

-Disney’s has a fairly strict set of rules and restrictions on what you can wear to Disney World and Disneyland.
+Disney has a fairly strict set of rules and restrictions on what you can wear to Disney World and Disneyland.
 Therefore, Disneybound outfits had to be subtle rather than full-blown costuming.

 The fun of Disneybounding is its creativity.
-Guests are tasked with finding ways to dress like the character you are trying to emulate while also sticking within the bountries of Disney’s dress code.
-Most Disneybounders want other Guests to be able to figure it out who they are emulating, so the outfits must contain clues to tip off other Guests.
+Guests are tasked with finding ways to dress like the character you are trying to emulate while also sticking within the boundaries of Disney’s dress code.
+Most Disneybounders want other Guests to be able to figure out who they are emulating, so the outfits must contain clues to tip off other Guests.

 Clues?
 Yes, things like color patterns and accessories are the best ways to signal who you are…

-Let’s dig a little deeper into what Disneybounding is, the rules of costuming and outfits at Disney World and Disneyland, and then take a look some stylish Disneybounding ideas for your next trip!
+Let’s dig a little deeper into what Disneybounding is, the rules of costuming and outfits at Disney World and Disneyland, and then take a look at some stylish Disneybounding ideas for your next trip!

 It’s important to know the guidelines for how to dress at Disney’s theme parks and water parks.
 If you show up in “inappropriate” attire, you run the risk of being turned away at the gates.